Linear Garage Door Opener Troubleshooting: Step by Step Guide

 2. To increase the Open Force, turn the Close Force Adjustment dial 1/8 turn at a time, in the clockwise direction, until the door opens fully without stopping.

-3. To decrease the Close Force, turn the Close Force Adjustment dial 1/8 turn at a time, counterclockwise, until the door stops in the middle while going up.
+3. To decrease the Close Force, turn the Close Force Adjustment dial 1/8 turn at a time, counterclockwise until the door stops in the middle while going up.

 NB: Performing the Safety Reversing Test is a crucial step.
-Failure to do so may result in a severe injury or even death if the force is set too high.
+Failure to do so may result in severe injury or even death if the force is set too high.
 Also, do not use the Force Adjustment to compensate for a Binding or Sticking door.

-Also: Chamberlain Garage Door Opener Troubleshooting: Step by Step Guide
+Also: Chamberlain Garage Door Opener Troubleshooting: Step-by-Step Guide

 5 Flashes – Vacation Switch Error

 When the LED or the light bulb on your Linear garage door opener flashes five times, it means vacation mode has been activated; hence the garage door won’t open.
-Linear garage door openers have a feature called the vacation mode.
+Linear garage door openers have a feature called vacation mode.
 This is a handy security feature for homeowners who are traveling, on vacation, or simply not at home.
 With this feature activated, no one can get access to your garage, not even with your remote.

 To be able to open your garage door with your remote, simply unlock the vacation switch on the wall station.
 Problem solved.